 (If anyone wants to check Pinegrove, this song is an absolute madness.
 Fuck Pinegrove.
 Indie trash.
 Fucking great Indie trash.)

-Editor’s note: The views of Alex Jones are not representative of Laser Falcon as a whole.
+Editor’s note: The views of Alex are not representative of Laser Falcon as a whole.
 I love you, Evan.
 I don’t actually own a flannel shirt but I’ll definitely buy one now.

 Another editor’s note: Fuck you, Evan.
 My new flannel shirt goes better with my The National t-shirt anyway.